 - If Numeric is selected from the Protocol menu, enter a Protocol Number in the text field. - If TCP is selected from the Protocol menu, a TCP Options Section is activated for entering source and destination ports and TCP flags.
-For more details, refer to Table 3.3 below. - If UDP is selected from the Protocol menu, the UDP section is activated for entering source and destination ports.
-For more details, refer to Table 3.3 below. - If ICMP is selected from the Protocol menu, the ICMP Type pull-down menu is activated. - If an administrator enters the Ethernet interface (eth0 or eth1) in the input or output interface fields and selects an option (2nd and further packets, All packets and fragments or Unfragmented packets and 1st packets) from the Fragments pull-down menu, the target action is performed on packets from or to the specified interface if they meet the criteria in the selected Fragments menu option.
+For more details, refer to above. - If UDP is selected from the Protocol menu, the UDP section is activated for entering source and destination ports.
+For more details, refer to above. - If ICMP is selected from the Protocol menu, the ICMP Type pull-down menu is activated. - If an administrator enters the Ethernet interface (eth0 or eth1) in the input or output interface fields and selects an option (2nd and further packets, All packets and fragments or Unfragmented packets and 1st packets) from the Fragments pull-down menu, the target action is performed on packets from or to the specified interface if they meet the criteria in the selected Fragments menu option.